Got questions? You’re not alone.

 • Are you in-network with my insurance?

-If I’m in-network with your plan, I’ll bill your insurance directly.
-You’re only responsible for any copay, coinsurance, or deductible your plan requires.
+If I'm in-network with your plan, my billing team will submit claims to your insurance on your behalf.
+You're only responsible for any copay, coinsurance, or deductible your plan requires.

 If you don't take my insurance, can I use out-of-network benefits?

-Yes, many clients are still able to receive out-of-network (OON) reimbursement even if I’m not paneled with their plan.
-You pay me directly for sessions, and your insurance may reimburse you for a portion of the cost.
+Yes, many clients with out-of-network insurance are able to receive reimbursement.
+You pay me directly using my sliding scale rates, and your insurance may reimburse you for a portion of the cost.

-If you're not sure whether your plan includes out-of-network benefits, I recommend calling the number on your insurance card and asking:
+If you're not sure whether your plan includes out-of-network benefits, call the number on your insurance card and ask:

 • Do I have out-of-network mental health coverage?